zeditor01/zowe_db2_tools/docs/103_deploy_ums.md

 Follow the standard PSI installation workflows.
 My HLQ was "DAFUMS".
 I ended up with the following datasets after the SMPE installation.
+* The DAFUMS.AFX.** datasets are the target and distribution libraries for Db2 Administration Foundation.
+* The DAFUMS.CPAC.** and DAFUMS.SMPE.** datasets are the SMPE assets.
+* The DAFUMS.IZP.** datasets are the target and distribution libraries for Unified Management Server.
+* The DAFUMS.IZP.I1.** datasets are datasets supporting an instance of UMS.
+* The DAFUMS.OMVS.** datasets are the ZFS filesystems for Unified Management Server and Db2 Administration Foundation.

 ![dafums_datasets](/images/dafums_datasets.jpg)